Sunday July 31, 12pm to 5:30 pm EDT

 Our annual workshop reformatted and rethought for virtual presentation

 Sometimes you've just got to jump in and be more than an artist to make theater happen.
-"I'm just an artist" no longer cuts it when you make the move from page to paying audience - you are the CEO of your brand!
-In this groundbreaking half-day workshop we will look at how artists can successfully take on the challenging role of producer to generate their own opportunities.
+"I'm just an artist" no longer cuts it when you make the move from page to paying audience – you are now the CEO of your brand!
+In this groundbreaking half-day workshop we will look at how artists can successfully take on the challenging role of "producer" to generate their own opportunities.
 The ones who are most successful have to master a range of business skills, don a variety of hats, and learn to be expert jugglers.

-COVID-19 scholarships available - fill out an online scholarship application at https://forms.gle/BeGgYecFcaJUsNk18 and send a brief email to TRUnltd@aol.com requesting financial help.
+COVID-19 scholarships still available - fill out an online scholarship application at https://forms.gle/BeGgYecFcaJUsNk18 and send a brief email to TRUnltd@aol.com requesting financial help.

 - dramaturg/director/producer Cate Cammarata of CreateTheater.com;